Medically Reviewed by Nayana Ambardekar, MD on November 13, 2021

 Wheezing might be the first symptom you notice.
 But as the attack gets worse, you'll feel more chest tightness and shortness of breath.
 Eventually, you might feel like you can't get enough air.

-When someone is having trouble breathing, he might lean forward, speak in single words instead of sentences, and get very agitated.
+When someone is having trouble breathing, they might lean forward, speak in single words instead of sentences, and get very agitated.

-As the problem gets worse, he might hunch over with his hands supporting his upper body.
+As the problem gets worse, they might hunch over with their hands supporting their upper body.
 This is called the tripod position.